 (above) Songkran Festival (April 13th every year)

-Much more to come as time goes by...
-I need way more blogging time!
-I try to add to this blog at least a couple of times per month.
-Bookmark Jamie's Phuket now if you're planning a trip to Phuket sometime in the future!
+Bookmark Jamie's Phuket Blog now if you're planning a trip to Phuket sometime in the future!

-A few more things to do in Phuket ....
-Here's a few links to attractions in Phuket that are not on the Phuket blog.
-Some are rather touristy and I am not sure if I will ever do, some I just have not got round to yet, some will certainly be blogged sometime!
+A few more things to consider doing in Phuket ....
+Here's a few suggestions for attractions in Phuket that are not on the Phuket blog.
+Some are rather touristy and I am not sure if I will ever do, some I just have not got round to yet!

 Simon Cabaret Show - We never went to see the ladyboy show, but lots of people do and it's been running for 20+ years